Cantwell v. Connecticut: Background

-The statute was an early type of consumer protection law: it required the Secretary, before issuing a certificate permitting solicitation, to determine whether the cause was "a religious one or is a bona fide object of charity or philanthropy" and whether the solicitation "conforms to reasonable standards of efficiency and integrity."

-Upon determination of the cause's legitimacy, a solicitation certificate would be issued.

 Newton Cantwell (a Jehovah's Witness) and his two sons, were preaching in a heavily Roman Catholic neighborhood in New Haven, Connecticut.
 The Cantwells were going door to door, with books and pamphlets and a portable phonograph with sets of records.
 Each record contained a description of one of the books.
 One such book was "Enemies", which was an attack on organized religion in general and especially the Roman Catholic Church.
 Jesse Cantwell stopped two men on the street and requested permission to play a phonograph.
 They gave permission, and after hearing the recording, the two citizens were incensed; though they wanted to physically assault the Cantwells, they restrained themselves.

 Cantwell and his two sons were arrested and charged with: (1) violation of a Connecticut statute requiring solicitors to obtain a certificate from the secretary of the public welfare council ("Secretary") before soliciting funds from the public, and (2) inciting a common-law breach of the peace.

+The statute under which they were charged was an early type of consumer protection law: it required the Secretary, before issuing a certificate permitting solicitation, to determine whether a cause was "a religious one or is a bona fide object of charity or philanthropy" and whether the solicitation "conforms to reasonable standards of efficiency and integrity."
+Upon determination of a cause's legitimacy, a solicitation certificate would be issued.

 Prior history

+While the appellants argued they were merely distributing religious literature, the state supreme court held that the trial court's findings showed they were also soliciting donations for their cause.
+This act of fundraising brought them within the scope of the state law they were accused of violating.

-The Connecticut Supreme Court disagreed with the Cantwells, finding that the statute was an effort by the state of Connecticut to protect the public against fraud, and as such, the statute was constitutional.
+The Connecticut Supreme Court found that the statute was an effort by the state of Connecticut to protect the public against fraud, and as such, the statute was constitutional.
+The court rejected the First Amendment defense, ruling that the law was a constitutional exercise of the state's power to protect the public from fraud and imposition in the solicitation of funds for purported religious, charitable, or philanthropic purposes.
+The court distinguished between the protected act of distributing literature and the regulated act of soliciting money, finding the latter subject to state oversight to prevent fraud.

 The Connecticut Supreme Court upheld the conviction of all three on the statutory charge and affirmed one son's conviction of inciting a breach of the peace, but remanded the inciting a breach of peace charge against the other two for a new trial.